alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 $$x + y$$, no protocol can hide their original inputs.** Any secure computation protocol has to give Alice and Bob $$x+y$$, and that's all they need.

-This is an extreme example, but simiar things can happen for other functions too.
+This is an extreme example, but similar things can happen for other functions too.
 Going back to the millionaire's problem, suppose Alice has $$10$$ dollars and Bob has $$8$$ dollars.
 They securely compute who has the most money, and both learn Alice is richer.
 At this point,